tunein/engineering/software_bands.md

 * You guarantee your software and are the first to know if something is amiss.
 * You are collaborative: you work with other engineers on solutions that cut across teams/technologies.
 * You can work independently: you manage your own time efficiently with a strong sense of prioritization.
+* You can manage your workload: you communicate honestly to stakeholders and yourself about the work you commit to.

 <a name="senior-software-engineer"></a>
 ## Senior Software Engineer (band 4)